ted-spence-avalara/developer-dot/avatax/dev-guide/locations/using-locations.md

   <li class="next"><a href="/avatax/dev-guide/locations/chapter-summary/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-To use the Location API in your connector, you must first identify what your system considers "Locations".
+To use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Locations/">Location API</a> in your connector, you must first identify what your system considers "locations".
 Does your accounting system or tax platform store any of the following:

 <ul class="dev-guide-list">
     <li>Addresses of warehouses
         <ul class="dev-guide-list">
-            <li>If your platform tracks warehouses, this would be a natural fit for Locations in AvaTax.
+            <li>If your platform tracks warehouses, this would be a natural fit for locations in AvaTax.
 It's typically a short code that represents a specific warehouse that is managed within the platform itself.</li>
         </ul>
     </li>
     <li>Addresses of retail sales locations or field sales team members